sn-edit/docs/docs/getting-started/README.md

 # Getting Started

-We provide releases for MacOS, Windows and Linux.
-Pick the version you would like to download.
-Choose the platform.

-We provide support for 64 bit distributions only, let it be Linux, macOS or Windows.
-You can get the source code and compile it if you want to.
+We support every major platform but only the 64 bit distributions.
+Please choose your platform below, let it be macOS, Linux or Windows.

+Follow the instructions below to set sn-edit up!

 ## Download